 Acrobat, also known as Adobe Acrobat Reader, comes as a free PDF file reader tool released in 1993 used to view, print, sign, and annotate PDFs.
 On top of that, it enables you to limit access to a PDF via passwords.

 However, you can’t password protect your PDF online.
 It’s possible for you to lock the file and send it via an email attachment.
 Recipients have to download it then enter the correct password to view the content.

 What’s more, Acrobat is not often recommended as an ideal PDF password protection solution due to some security flaws caused by the tool.
 It may make your computer heavy and slow to run too.

 There are different methods you can apply to secure PDFs with a password, either offline or online.
 Wanna encrypt a PDF file for email and require users to enter passwords when accessing it on the local computer?
 Use Microsoft Office’s built-in encryption tool.
-In case you intend to upload PDF files to your WordPress site and lock them there, install a file password protection plugin.
+In case you intend to upload PDF files to your WordPress site and secure them there, install the Password Protect WordPress Pro plugin.

 Since Microsoft Office 2010, you are able to password protect a PDF file exported from a Word document.
 To get started securing your file on the local computer:

 - Open a Word document via Microsoft Word